jss367/jss367.github.io/_posts/2017-06-22-cuda-notes.md

 ## Specify Which GPU to Use

-Just like in TensorFlow, you can specify which GPU to use.
+You can specify which GPU to use.
 If you're going to do this from the command line, you can do:

 ```bash
 CUDA_VISIBLE_DEVICES="0" python -m my_trainer
 ```

 Or you could do this within Python.
-If you do, be sure to do this before you import TensorFlow/PyTorch.
+If you do, be sure to do this before you import `TensorFlow`/`PyTorch`.

 ```python
 import os